 The Department of Pediatrics' Section of Adolescent Medicine and Sports Medicine provides comprehensive services to adolescents and young adults and offers specialized education with an interdisciplinary focus on training the next generation of healthcare providers.

 The Section of Adolescent Medicine and Sports Medicine seeks to provide interdisciplinary instruction for medical students, residents, adolescent medicine fellows, and graduate and post graduate students in nutrition and psychology through contact with interdisciplinary faculty with expertise in adolescent medicine and adolescent health, the application of primary, secondary and tertiary treatment strategies to clinical and public health problems in adolescent and young adults.
 The adolescent medicine program also seeks to advance the knowledge of adolescent health problems through research and other scholarly work, and serves as an advocate for adolescent health issues locally, regionally, and nationally; it seeks to empower youth and families to attain knowledge and behaviors associated with improved health outcomes.

-The interdisciplinary team in Adolescent Medicine includes four board-certified adolescent medicine physicians, three psychologists, and two dietitians who comprehensively address complex medical problems including eating disorders, obesity, young women's healthcare needs, and chronic fatigue.
+The interdisciplinary team in Adolescent Medicine includes five board-certified adolescent medicine physicians, three psychologists, and one dietitian who comprehensively address complex medical problems including eating disorders, obesity, young women's healthcare needs, and chronic fatigue.

 Education and Training

 Since 1997, faculty from the disciplines of medicine, nutrition, and psychology have provided training in the application of primary, secondary and tertiary treatment strategies to address clinical problems of adolescents and young adults.

 Faculty research in the areas of women's health, weight management, eating disorders, nutrition and medical transition into adulthood contribute to an understanding of key public health concerns related to adolescents.